sanjana25bhi10104/AI-Movie-Recommender/README.md

 # AI Movie Recommender
 BYOP(Bring Your Own Project) Submission

-Course: Fundamentals of AI and ML
+Course: Fundamentals in AI and ML

 This is a simple CLI (Command Line) tool that uses the KNN algorithm to recommend a movie based on your favorite genres.